Protect Your Business with Cyber Liability Insurance Coverage

 First-Party vs. Third-Party Coverage

 First-party coverage protects your business from direct losses suffered as a result of a cyber incident or data breach.
-Third-party coverage, on the other hand, covers losses incurred by customers, clients, or partners of your business that may have been affected by the incident.

 For example, if a company suffers a data breach that results in stolen credit card information belonging to its customers, first-party coverage would cover the costs related to notifying their clients, providing credit monitoring services, and any loss of revenue due to business interruption.